 Is there is a controversy over the previous presenter?

-Has the presentee just learned that their child has been taken to the hospital?
+Has the presenter or someone in the audience just learned that their child has been taken to hospital?

 Does the subject contain some bitter pill the audience is dreading?